The statin that more than doubles dementia risk

 The problem is that while it may seem like a no-brainer to take a medication your doctor says will reduce your risk of heart attack or stroke, it could actually be your brain you’re risking.

-In fact, according to a new study, one type of statins and dementia go hand-in-hand.
+In fact, according to research, one type of statins and dementia go hand-in-hand.

 The dementia risk danger of lipophilic statins

-The research, from a team at the University of California, Los Angeles, took a look at what different types of statins may be doing to your brain.
+The research, from a team at the University of California, Los Angeles, looked at what different types of statins may be doing to your brain.

 You see, there’s not just one type but two prescribed based on your health needs.

 Hydrophilic statins focus on your liver.
-But lipophilic statins are distributed to tissues throughout your body.
+However, lipophilic statins are distributed to tissues throughout your body.

-And over the years, there’s been conflicting studies on just exactly how these drugs affect your cognition.
-Some of them found that taking the drugs could actually guard against dementia.
+And over the years, there have been conflicting studies on just exactly how these drugs affect your cognition.
+Some of them found that taking the drugs might actually guard against dementia.
 Still, others showed that using statins accelerated the development of the disease.

 The researchers separated study participants into groups based on three parameters:

-Then each participant underwent PET imaging of their brains to identify any regions of declining cerebral metabolism within each statin group.
+Then, each participant underwent PET imaging of their brains to identify regions of declining cerebral metabolism within each statin group.
 And the researchers delved through a full eight years of clinical data on the subjects.

 And the results showed that there’s one type of statin you really don’t want to be on…